-How to Water a Poinsettia Properly
+How to Water a Poinsettia Correctly

 of reading

 It's the star of the holiday season.
-With its bright red bracts, the Poinsettia (or Christmas Star) brightens up our living rooms in December.
+With its bright red bracts, the Poinsettia (or Christmas Star) brightens our living rooms in December.

-1. The Golden Rule: Never use cold water!
+1. The Golden Rule: Never cold water!

-Tip: Always use lukewarm water (around 20°C).
-Fill your watering can and leave it near a radiator for a few hours before watering.
+The Tip:Always use lukewarm water (around 20°C).
+Fill your watering can and let it sit near a radiator for a few hours before watering.

 2. When and how to water?

-- The technique: Water gently at the base of the plant, without wetting the colored leaves (this causes stains).
+- The Technique:Water gently at the base of the plant, without wetting the colored leaves (this causes stains).

-The Perfect Red & Gold Match
+The Perfect Match Red & Gold

-- ✨ Festive Design: Enhances your Christmas decorations even when not in use.
+- ✨ Festive Design:Enhances your Christmas decor even when not in use.

-- 🎯 Precise Beak: Allows you to water the soil without staining the red bracts.
+- 🎯 Precise Spout:Allows watering the soil without staining the red bracts.

 3. The secret to survival: Humidity